-National and global consistency regarding the inclusion of recycled content in packaging should be prioritised and exemptions implemented for highly regulated, specialty packaging such as animal health products.
+National and global consistency regarding the inclusion of recycled content in packaging should be prioritised.
 In the case of veterinary pharmaceutical products, harmonisation is essential for ensuring continued access nation-wide to address animal health and welfare concerns and ensure that biosecurity threats can be appropriately managed, regardless of packaging type.